nickstanley574/nickstanley574.github.io/_drafts_public/2023-05-01-dont-trust-your-clipboard.md

 </video>
 </div>

+The ony indication that something is off is the terminal being cleared and the command is still copied to the clipboard.
+For a use to realize they have been compromised they would have to recognize the terminal clear being unusual before the copy something else to the clipboard.

 ## Where do we go from here?

 To not copy from the internet would be crazy, but to mitigate the risk, I do not directly copy and paste text into the terminal.
 Instead, I paste the text into a plaintext editor, review the command, and then paste or rewrite it into the terminal.
 It takes a bit longer, but when working on systems that have access to either my personal or client data, the extra time is worth the added security.

-Another option is to prevent critical systems from having any type of access to the internet.
-Instead, make sure nothing can reach the internet and have dependencies, package repose and other resources be in some type of artifacts store.
+In a enterprise environment, another option is to prevent critical systems from having any type of access to the internet.
+Instead, make sure nothing can reach the internet and have dependencies, package repos, and other external resources be in some type of internal artifacts store.
 This way even if something malicious is copied there is no way to download from or upload to the internet.

 Sharing code is amazing, but just like everything else be safe, be responsible, and be smart.